Interstate 69 in Kentucky: Route description

 I-69 in Kentucky begins at the Tennessee state line at Fulton.
 It travels north on the former Purchase Parkway to Mayfield, where it bypasses the city to the west and north, passing interchanges with KY 80, KY 121, and US 45, after which it heads northeast away from the city, passing through rural areas of Western Kentucky.
 Exit 41 provides access to US 641 in Benton.
 I-69 interchanges with US 68 at exit 47 near Draffenville.
 Just south of Calvert City, I-24 from the west joins I-69.
 The two highways run concurrently for 17 mi, crossing over the Tennessee and Cumberland rivers and interchanging with US 62 twice.
 At exit 42 of I-24, I-69 splits off and heads northeast, serving the communities of Princeton and Dawson Springs.
 At exit 106, the highway meets the western terminus of the Western Kentucky Parkway and the northern terminus of I-169.
 I-69 then makes a sweeping curve to the north, passing by Mortons Gap, Madisonville, and Sebree.
 A trumpet interchange with KY 425 is located in the southern part of Henderson.
 Immediately after KY 425 is the western terminus of the Audubon Parkway.
 I-69 in Kentucky meets its current northern terminus at US 41 in Henderson.

 History

-On May 15, 2006, Kentucky governor Ernie Fletcher announced that I-69 will encompass 130 mi of existing parkways and a 17 mi segment of I-24.
+On May 15, 2006, then-Kentucky governor Ernie Fletcher announced that I-69 will encompass 130 mi of existing parkways and a 17 mi segment of I-24.
 To reflect this decision by state and federal officials, crews began erecting Future I-69 signs along the following highway segments: